kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 {% endprism %}
 We first checked to see if `getArticleInfo.readyState` definitely equaled `4`.
 If it did, then the data downloaded.

-Then check and see if `getArticleInfo.status` equaled `200`.
-If it did, then the code successfully contacted the server.
+Next, we checked to see if `getArticleInfo.status` equaled `200`.
+If it did, it meant the code successfully contacted the server.

 Our code then found the `<div id="textTarget">` element on our page (which was referenced by the `text` variable) and placed whatever content is inside of `getArticleInfo.responseText`.

 `getArticleInfo.responseText` referred to the data we requested in `getArticleInfo.open()`, which was the "articleName.txt" file.
 The copy in that file was placed in `<div id="textTarget">`.

-If the code didn't connect to the server and `getArticleInfo.status`  didn't equal `200`, then the browser console will display a message saying, "There was a problem with the request."
-Note that this console message will only appear if `getArticleInfo.status` doesn't equal `200`: the value of `getArticleInfo.readyState` has no effect on whether or not the console message appears.
+If the code didn't connect to the server and `getArticleInfo.status`  didn't equal `200`, then the browser console would have displayed a message saying, "There was a problem with the request."

+It's important to note that this console message would only have appeared if `getArticleInfo.status` didn't equal `200` and that __the value of `getArticleInfo.readyState` would have no effect on whether or not the console message appeared__.

 As mentioned, AJAX can load in all different types of documents...we can tell the `getArticleInfo.open()` to load in an HTML document instead of a text one (<a href="/samples/ajax-tutorial-samples/sample02/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample02/scripts.js
 // Update the getArticleInfo.open() method only
+// Replace articleName.txt with articleName.html in the directory
 ...
 getArticleInfo.open("GET", "articleName.html");
 ...
 {% endprism %}
 <a name="callback-function"></a>
 <h4 class="h4-guide">Have "readyStateChange" run a callback function</h4>
 We've had "readyStateChange" request data using a named function called `loadText()`.
-Using a callback function is also an option (<a href="/samples/ajax-tutorial-samples/sample03/" target="blank">view the example</a>):
+Requesting data with a callback function is also an option (<a href="/samples/ajax-tutorial-samples/sample03/" target="blank">view the example</a>):
 {% prism javascript %}
 // sample03/scripts.js
 var getArticleInfo = new XMLHttpRequest();